Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 In Summary:
 - The 28 day MA is useful as a macro view over a market cycle (2-3 years)
 - The 90 day MA is useful as a macro view over Bitcoin's full history
-- The NVTS or RVTS
+- The NVTS or RVTS takes the average of only transaction volume making it more sensitive to movements in price.
+Thus is it best applied as a trading indicator and tends to adhere to basic technical analysis.

 ![Summary of NVT Calculations and smoothing averages.](images/04_nvt_types.png)